-To assess how legal form affects strategy, we presented subjects with six different strategies commonly used by NGOs-and derived from the existing scholarly literature (e.g., Chayes and Chayes 1998; Davies 2014; Gilbert 2008; Hadden 2015; Keck and Sikkink 1998)-to influence outcomes within a country.
+To assess how legal form affects strategy, we presented subjects with 6 different strategies commonly used by NGOs-and derived from the existing scholarly literature (e.g., Chayes and Chayes 1998; Davies 2014; Gilbert 2008; Hadden 2015; Keck and Sikkink 1998)-to influence outcomes within a country.
 We then asked them to rate on a similar scale (-50 to +50) how much less (or more) influential each strategy would be if a particular agreement did not exist.
-The strategies, roughly from most to least punitive, are litigation, leverage, accountability, information, symbolic, and capacity building.
-The definitions of these strategies were presented to subjects and can be found in the appendix, available online.
+The strategies, roughly from most to least punitive, are: Litigation, Leverage, Accountability, Information, Symbolic, and Capacity.
+The definitions of these strategies were presented to subjects, and can be found in the onle Supplementary Information appendix